earthstar-project/earthstar/README.md

 Other docs:
 * [Earthstar concepts and vocabulary](docs/vocabulary.md) -- more details about workspaces, etc

+## What kinds of apps can you build with Earthstar?

+Tools for collaborating with groups of people.
+See [Use-cases](#Use-cases), below.

 ## Motivation

 Centralized services like Facebook have lots of problems: privacy, surveillance, addiction, dark patterns, ads, "real name" policies that harm minority groups, poor handling of moderation, bots, ...